dmarshNAIT/dmarshNAIT.github.io/DMIT1508_queries.markdown

 ,   LastName
 FROM STUDENT
 WHERE City = 'Edmonton'
-    -- only return rows where the City column contains the value "Edmonton"
+    -- only return rows where the City column is exactly the value "Edmonton"
 ```

 #### Search Criteria Operators